rapidstream-org/rapidstream-tapa/docs/tutorial.rst

 Hello World: Vector Add
 :::::::::::::::::::::::

-This section covers the basic steps to design and run an FPGA accelerator with TAPA.

 Let's start with the following TAPA C++ source code:

 .. literalinclude:: ../apps/vadd/vadd.cpp
    :language: cpp

 The above code adds two variable-length ``float`` vectors, ``a`` and ``b``, to produce a new vector ``c`` with the same length.